melanierawluk/mindful-meds-capstone/README.md

 ## Endpoints

-### GET /user/:id
+### GET /user/:userId
-- Endpoint to get a user profile
+- Retrieves user profile information.

 Parameters:
-- id: The ID of the user that we want to retrieve
+- userId: The unique identifier of the user to retrieve.

 Response:
 ```